 The word myth derives from the Greek mythos, which has a range of meanings from "word," through "saying and story," to "fiction."
-Myths typically occur in some distant pre-historical past.
+Myths typically occur in some distant [primordial] pre-historical past.
 The unquestioned validity of mythos can be contrasted with logos, where the word whose validity or truth can be argued and demonstrated.
 Because myths narrate fantastic events with no attempt at proof, it is sometimes assumed that they are simply stories with no factual basis, and the word has become a synonym for falsehood or, at best, misconception.
 In the study of religion, however, it is important to distinguish between myths and stories that are merely untrue.

 Myth has existed in every society.
 Indeed, it would seem to be a basic constituent of human culture.
 Because the variety is so great, it is difficult to generalize about the nature of myths.
-It is clear that in their general characteristics and in their details a people's myths reflect, express, and explore the people's [i.e. culture's] self-image.
-The study of myth is thus of central importance in the study both of individual societies and of human culture as a whole.
+It is clear that in their general characteristics and in their details a people's myth reflect, express, and explore the culture's self-image.
+The study of myth is thus of central importance in the study both of individual societies and of the culture as a whole.

-2. Magic Defined - from Encyclopedia Britannica Online with minor editing by AD for clarity: Practices classified as magic include divination, astrology, incantations, spells, alchemy, sorcery, spirit mediation, and necromancy [speaking with or for the dead].
-The term magic is also used colloquially in Western popular culture to refer to acts of conjuring and sleight of hand for entertainment.
-The purpose of magic is to [influence the supernatural powers to] acquire knowledge, power, love, or wealth; to heal or ward off illness or danger; to guarantee productivity or success in an endeavor; to cause harm to an enemy to reveal information; to induce spiritual transformation; and in terms of entertainment to trick; or to entertain.
-The effectiveness of magic is often determined by the condition and performance of the magician, who is thought to have access to unseen forces and special knowledge of the appropriate words and actions necessary to manipulate those forces.
-Phenomena associated or confused with magic include forms of mysticism, medicine, heresy, witchcraft, shamanism, Voodoo, and superstition.
+2. Magic Defined - from Encyclopedia Britannica Online with minor editing by AD for clarity: There are types of Occult Practices classified as magic which include divination, astrology, incantations, spells, alchemy, sorcery, spirit mediation, and necromancy [speaking with or for the dead].
+The term magic is also used colloquially in Western popular culture to refer to acts of sleight of hand for entertainment, without supernatural mediation.
+The purpose of occult magic is to [influence the supernatural powers for the benefit of individuals to] 1) acquire knowledge, power, love, or wealth; 2) to heal or ward off illness or danger; 3) to guarantee productivity or success in an endeavor; 4) to cause harm to an enemy; 5) to reveal information; 6) to induce spiritual transformation; and 7) in terms of entertainment to trick; or 8) to entertain.
+The effectiveness of magic is often determined by the condition and performance of the magician, who is thought to have access to unseen forces and special knowledge of the appropriate words and actions necessary to manipulate those supernatural forces.

+Phenomena associated with magic include forms of mysticism, medicine, heresy, witchcraft, shamanism, Voodoo, and superstition.
 Magic is sometimes divided into the "high" magic of the intellectual elite, bordering on science; and the "low" magic of common folk practices.
-A distinction is also made between "black" magic used for nefarious purposes, and "white" magic ostensibly used for beneficial purposes.
+A distinction is also made between "black" magic used for nefarious purpose, and "white" magic ostensibly used for beneficial purposes.
 Although these boundaries are often unclear, magical practices have a sense of "otherness" because of the supernatural power that is believed to be channeled through the practitioner, who is a marginalized or stigmatized figure in some societies and a central one in others.
-[It is important to note that this description doesn't mean there is no supernatural realm from which the practitioner draws their power or influence; only that it cannot be ostensibly proven empirically (see Acts 16:16-18)].
-Magic in the supernatural sense is a means of affecting or controlling the material world with the supernatural.
+[It is important to note that this description doesn't mean there is no supernatural realm from which the practitioner draws their power or influence, only that it cannot be ostensibly proven empirically (see Acts 16:16-18)].
+Magic in the supernatural sense is a means of affecting or controlling the material world.